UW-Madison-DataScience/organization-geospatial/README.md

 # Geospatial Data Organization

+This is a variant of the [Geospatial Data Carpentry Workshop](https://datacarpentry.org/geospatial-workshop/) created at UW-Madison as part of video workshop series.
+This is lesson a version of the [Introduction to Geospatial Conecepts Lesson](https://datacarpentry.org/organization-geospatial/) developed for the video workshop series.

+## Build and Depolyment

 This lesson is built and deployed automatically on Travis CI.
 All changes should only be made in the `master` branch.